Parquetry/parquetry.github.io/README.md

 Hi, I'm [Edwin Smith](http://linkedin.com/in/edwinlsmith/) and welcome to my internet page.

-I'm a copywriter born in England, raised in Florida, and living in Brooklyn.
+I'm a copywriter born in England, raised in Florida, and planted in New York City.

 I have a bachelor's in English and History from the University of Florida.